 This has been frequently shared, especially with authoritative lactation organizations like LLL.
 Generally speaking, it may be best to avoid underwire bras at least in the first 2-3 weeks postpartum and ideally for the first 2-3 months to be safe.
 However, more recent research suggests that this isn’t necessarily the case, and that you want to avoid bras that are too tight or don’t fit correctly — not the underwire.

 However, you definitely should avoid wearing an underwire bra while sleeping.

 Here are the bras that won out.

-Best supportive nursing bra for larger bust sizes
+Best overall nursing bra